HarryTrex84/digital-literacy-project/README.md

 - `task-4-email-etiquette/social-media-checklist.txt`

 ## 🔐 Task 5 – Cybercrime Awareness
-Prepared a case study on cyberbullying along with a prevention checklist to promote online safety.
+Prepared a case study on cyberbullying along with a prevention checklist to promote online safety and precautions for betterment for people using digital world .

 📁 **Files:**
 - `task-5-cybercrime/casestudy.pdf`